-- Healthy eating and pregnancy - Healthy eating and exercise for the adolescent - Stress and coping in adolescent population - Handwashing in school aged population: grades 4-6 - Benefits of breastfeeding for mom and infant dyad - Back to sleep: Best sleep practices for the infant - Healthy eating tips for toddlers - A safe return to physical activity for mothers following caesarean and vaginal births
+- Healthy eating and pregnancy - Healthy eating and exercise for the adolescent - Stress and coping in adolescent population - Handwashing in school aged population: grades 4-6

+- Benefits of breastfeeding for mom and infant dyad - Back to sleep: Best sleep practices for the infant - Healthy eating tips for toddlers - A safe return to physical activity for mothers following caesarean and vaginal births

-The annotated bibliography is to include four current journal articles.
+The annotated bibliography is to include four current research journal articles.
+Articles must follow APA and nursing standards, must be Canadian, peer-reviewed, current and relevant to selected topic.
 It is to be APA formatted.
-Students will incorporate both theoretical and research articles to support their chosen health promotion topic.
+Students will incorporate research articles to support their chosen health promotion topic.
 Health literacy must be considered in the development of the health promotion brochure.

 Websites do NOT count as journal articles.
+Journal articles MUST be printed and submitted with assignment.